LDubya/OpenKeyNav/README.md

 For a heading-backed context, `Shift+Left` and `Shift+Right` follow the authored heading level (H1 through H6) across the page and enter the first target in the previous or next matching context.
-Unheaded contexts move among structural siblings instead.
+Semantic nesting does not create another
+level: when focus is inside a landmark, section, form, fieldset, or list, Shift+Arrow routing resolves through its enclosing authored heading context.
+If no authored heading contains the route, no numeric level or Shift+Arrow destination is reported.
 When a native Tab stop wraps a heading, the wrapper remains the focus target and the first exposed heading it contains supplies that target's authored heading level.

+`Alt+Tab` and `Alt+Shift+Tab` use the configured ownership-override modifier to enter the first native Tab stop in the next or previous innermost structural context.
+This route follows focus rather than the selected context, so it stays available after native Tab moves into deeper content without narrowing the active route.
+Plain `Tab` and `Shift+Tab` remain browser-owned.
+If `overrideModifier` is changed to `ctrlKey` or `metaKey`, the context-start chord uses that modifier instead; `shiftKey` disables the chord so native `Shift+Tab` is never intercepted.
+Platforms may reserve modifier-plus-Tab chords before a page receives them, so applications should also expose the `previousContextStart` and `nextContextStart` programmatic commands where their supported environments require another binding.

-`Shift+Up` follows the authored heading outline to the nearest preceding lower-level heading and enters its first target. `Shift+Down` reverses that
+`Shift+Up` follows the authored heading outline to the nearest preceding heading with a lower rank number and enters its first target. `Shift+Down` reverses that
-progression: the document can enter the first H2, and H1–H5 can enter the first following H(n+1).
+progression: H1–H5 can enter the first following H(n+1).

-While the mode is active, its keylabels show the structural destinations available from the current focus: `⇧←` / `⇧→` for lateral movement and `⇧↑` / `⇧↓` for broaden/narrow, plus `⇧⇥` / `⇥` for the previous and next native Tab destinations.
+While the mode is active, its keylabels show the structural destinations available from the current focus: `⇧←` / `⇧→` for lateral movement and `⇧↑` / `⇧↓` for broaden/narrow, `⌥⇧⇥` / `⌥⇥` for context starts, plus `⇧⇥` / `⇥` for the previous and next native Tab destinations.
 The focused native control also shows `↵` and/or `⎵` when Enter and/or Space provide its standard activation.
 These visual hints use the existing keylabel creation and positioning system; they do not intercept native Tab or activation behavior.
+When ordinary Tab or Shift+Tab already reaches a structural destination, that target shows only the simpler native Tab chord.
+Otherwise, when a context-start chord and a heading arrow reach the same target, the context-start chord takes precedence.
 Labeled targets also receive the existing keylabel target outline without becoming type-to-select targets.
+The actively focused target retains the page's normal focus outline; OpenKeyNav's destination treatment applies without suppressing that authored focus style.
 Set
-`modesConfig.structuralNavigation.keylabels.enabled` to `false` to hide them, or independently disable its `tab`, `horizontal`, `vertical`, or `activation` groups.
-Set `keylabels.tab` to `false` to hide Tab and Shift+Tab hints.
+`modesConfig.structuralNavigation.keylabels.enabled` to `false` to hide them, or independently disable its `tab`, `contextJump`, `horizontal`, `vertical`, or `activation` groups.
+Set `keylabels.contextJump` to `false` to hide context-start hints, or set `keylabels.tab` to `false` to hide native Tab and Shift+Tab hints.
 While Shift is held, the `⇧` symbol in every Shift-based label highlights as a pressed key and returns to its normal treatment on release.
 When the focused control owns its arrow keys, structural destinations remain visible and prepend the configured ownership override to the chord—for example, `⌥⇧→` with the default Alt override.
-This full three-symbol chord is the sole exception to the ordinary two-symbol label limit.
+Ownership-override arrows and the reverse context-start chord can use three-symbol labels; other labels remain limited to two symbols.
 Holding the override also highlights its modifier glyph until the key is released.
 Native radio groups additionally label the browser's bare-arrow focus routes:
 `←↑` for the previous radio and `→↓` for the next.
 In a two-radio group, the